Action Man – or Man of Action?

 Matthew 11.12 – From the days of John the Baptist until now, the kingdom of heaven has been forcefully advancing, and forceful men lay hold of it.

 To me it means that we need churches that are prepared to get out there, take things by the collar and do some hard work and some spiritual warfare.
-Church isn't for picnics, it's for discipling.
-We need a healthy balance of the malke and female.
-Too many churches have leadership that is too female dominated.
-I'm not against females in leadership at all, but we need balance.
-I've worked under too many dominant females and my experience has been one of control, inflexibility and not seeing the wider picture.
+Church isn’t for picnics, it’s for discipling.
+We need a healthy balance of the male and female.
 Many would argue church is too feminine currently.
 But we are all in this together and we need females, women of God and girls need role models.

 In Genesis 2.7 we read that God created man.
-In verse 18 of chapter 2, God in his wisdom said:
+In verse 18 of chapter 2, God said:

 ‘It is not good for the man to be alone.
 I will make a helper who is right for him.’
 So God recognised the need and took the initiative.
 We also find that woman is right for man (not another man).